alvinchen25/codecollection/README.md

 Selected examples of code that I've done.
-Some solutions from USACO, Codeforces, one python project I did to model vaccinations.
+One example in Julia from some of the ideas I'm currently fiddling with, ome solutions from USACO, Codeforces, one python project I worked on to model vaccinations.